Tab Hunter: 1950s

 Hunter received strong critical acclaim for a television performance he gave in the debut episode of Playhouse 90 ("Forbidden Area", 1956) written by Rod Serling and directed by John Frankenheimer.

 Hunter's acting career was at its peak.
 William Wellman used him again in a war film, Lafayette Escadrille (1958).
-Columbia Pictures borrowed him for a Western, Gunman's Walk (1958), in which he played a villian against his usual roletype.
+Columbia Pictures borrowed him for a Western, Gunman's Walk (1958), in which he played a villain against his usual roletype.
 Hunter claimed, "When Gunman's Walk premiered the following summer, it was one of the proudest moments of my career."
 Hunter starred in the musical film Damn Yankees (1958), in which he played Joe Hardy of Washington, D.C.'s American League baseball club.
 The film had originally been a Broadway musical, and Hunter was the only one in the film version who had not appeared in the original cast.
 The show was based on the best-selling 1954 book The Year the Yankees Lost the Pennant by Douglass Wallop.
 Hunter later said the filming was hellish because director George Abbott was interested only in recreating the stage version word for word.
 He also appeared in the western They Came to Cordura (1959) (with Gary Cooper and Rita Hayworth) and starred in the romantic drama That Kind of Woman (1959) (with Sophia Loren).

 Music career

-Hunter had a 1957 hit record with the song "Young Love," which was No. 1 on the Billboard Hot 100 chart for six weeks (seven weeks on the UK Chart), and became one of the larger hits of the Rock 'n' Roll era.
+Hunter had a 1957 hit record with the song "Young Love", which was No. 1 on the Billboard Hot 100 chart for six weeks (seven weeks on the UK Chart), and became one of the larger hits of the Rock 'n' Roll era.
 It sold more than two million copies, and was awarded a gold disc by the RIAA.

 Hunter had another hit single, "Ninety-Nine Ways", which peaked at No. 11 in the United States and No. 5 in the United Kingdom.
 His success prompted Jack L. Warner to enforce the actor's contract with the Warner Bros. studio by banning Dot Records, the label for which Hunter had recorded the single (and which was owned by rival Paramount Pictures), from releasing a follow-up album he had recorded for them.
 He established Warner Bros.
 Records specifically for Hunter.